 - How Much Does It Cost to Build a Fitness App

 - Monetization Strategies

 Fitness App Market Wrap-Up

-Let’s quickly skim through the competitive landscape of the fitness app market that will become your reality once you release your workout or nutrition app out in the wild.
+Let’s quickly skim through the competitive landscape of the wellness and fitness app market that will become your reality once you release your workout or nutrition app out in the wild.

 What are the biggest trends in fitness apps?

 People have embraced mobile fitness apps as a means to stay fit during isolation.
-And solutions that, apart from training, have some social networking elements seem to attract more users than ever.
+And solutions that, apart from fitness training have some social media elements, seem to attract more users than ever.

 - between Q1 and Q2 2020, health and fitness downloads grew by 46% worldwide